-Note 24.
+Note 23.
 Subsequent Events

-The Association evaluated subsequent events from July 01, 2021 through November 4, 2021, the date which the financial statements were available to be issued, and determined that other than the Association's receipt of forgiveness for the PPP loan subsequent to year-end (Note 11), there are no material subsequent events that required recognition or additional disclosure in these financial statements.
+The Association evaluated subsequent events from July 1, 2022 through November 14, 2022, the date which the financial statements were available to be issued, and determined there are no material subsequent events that required recognition or additional disclosure in these financial statements.